 ERP systems will certainly address fragments of the cycle.
 But rooted in manufacturing and distribution, they lack the nimble, flexible and holistic capabilities required to manage the procurement environment of today’s service-orientated business environments.

 The pressure is certainly on to take the ERP route.
 After all, that is where the historic technology investment has been.

 Different voices will shout about what they consider to be the best options for quick-win solutions.
-Accounts Payable (AP) will demand point-solutions, for example invoicing, to lower their in-tray and IT will invariably want to rationalise existing systems suppliers.
+Accounts Payable (AP) will demand point-solutions, for example invoicing, to lower their in-tray and IT will invariably want to rationalize existing systems suppliers.

-However, if you make spend management a slave to your choice of technology rather than a considered process redesign project, you could compromise a major opportunity to take complete control of the Procure-to-Pay cycle across your organisation for the very first time.
+However, if you make spend management a slave to your choice of technology rather than a considered process redesign project, you could compromise a major opportunity to take complete control of the Procure-to-Pay cycle across your organization for the very first time.
 As a result, missing out on delivering total financial visibility and meeting the challenge of managing “maverick” spend head-on.